ctrl-alt-del/devenv/README.md

 # Setup dev environment with Chef

-# Setup Android dev engviroment
+# Setup Android dev environment
 ## Eclipse
-Eclipse is an integrated devevelopment environment (IDE) and you can learn more about it on its [homepage](http://www.eclipse.org/).
+Eclipse is an integrated development environment (IDE) and you can learn more about it on its [homepage](http://www.eclipse.org/).
 To use it to develop Android application, I use one of its variant called [Eclipse IDE for Java Developers](http://www.eclipse.org/downloads/packages/eclipse-ide-java-developers/lunar) because it is relatvely smaller than other variants.
 You can feel to use the [standard one](http://www.eclipse.org/downloads/packages/eclipse-standard-44/lunar) or other of its variant as well.

 ## ADT